active-group/lein-bom/README.md

     $ lein bom

+If you want to explicitly ignore some dependencies, you can specify them as arguments after the call to lein bom.
+Example: If you want to ignore `org.clojure/clojure` and `org.clojure/clojurescript` in the output, run

+    $ lein bom org.clojure/clojure org.clojure/clojurescript

 This will hopefully generate `bom.json` -- this file contains the bom entries for this project.
+Only dependencies that are specified in the project's `project.clj` under `:dependencies` will be included.

+### Note on `profiles.clj`

+The `leiningen` internals always include everything specified in your `profiles.clj` (on MacOS and probably Linux, this is found under `~/.lein/profiles.cljs`) under `:dependencies`.
+If you want to have the pure output from this tool, you need to temporarily remove all `:dependencies` from our `profiles.clj`.
+In the future, perhaps we will find a way around this.

 ## License